Plus Size Model, Writer, Body positivity advocate

 Once I embraced my body as it is, I began to see myself differently.
 It gave me the courage to go after a dream that I'd kept locked in my heart for my entire life: becoming a plus size model!
 At the age of 29 (that's like, 105 in model years), I signed a contract with New York modeling agency TRUE Model Management, and began living the life I'd been dreaming of!
-I am now also represented by Ford Models and Brigitte Models, and have had the incredible privilege to model for clients such as Jockey, Danskin, Rachel Roy, J.C.
-Penney, and Gwynnie Bee.
+I have had the incredible privilege to model for clients such as Jockey, Danskin, Rachel Roy, J.C.
+Penney, Dick’s Sporting Goods, Dia & Co., and Gwynnie Bee.

 I get to live my dream every single day!
 My mission is to make sure that you are able to LOVE the woman you see in the mirror too, rather than spending your precious resources constantly chasing insane standards of body perfection.
 Not to mention spending all your time and money on diet and weight loss solutions!